BuGlessRB/remixml-idom/README.md

 ## Requirements

-It runs inside any webbrowser or NodeJS environment.
+It runs inside any webbrowser environment.

 ## Reference documentation